Diseases and epidemics of the 19th century

 Diseases and epidemics of the 19th century included long-standing epidemic threats such as smallpox, typhus, yellow fever, and scarlet fever.
 In addition, cholera emerged as an epidemic threat and spread worldwide in six pandemics in the nineteenth century.
-The third plague pandemic emerged in China in the mid-nineteenth century and spread worldwide in the 1890s.

 Medical responses

 Medicine in the 19th century

 Epidemics of the 19th century were faced without the medical advances that made 20th-century epidemics much rarer and less lethal.
 Micro-organisms (viruses and bacteria) had been discovered in the 18th century, but it was not until the late 19th century that the experiments of Lazzaro Spallanzani and Louis Pasteur disproved spontaneous generation conclusively, allowing germ theory and Robert Koch's discovery of micro-organisms as the cause of disease transmission.
 Thus throughout the majority of the 19th century, there was only the most basic, common-sense understanding of the causes, amelioration, and treatment of epidemic disease.

 The 19th century did, however, mark a transformation period in medicine.
 This included the first uses of chloroform and nitrous dioxides as anesthesia, important discoveries in regards of pathology and the perfection of the autopsy, and advances in our understanding of the human body.
 Medical institutions were also transitioning to new hospital styles to try to prevent the spread of disease and stop over crowding with the mixing of the poor and the sick which had been a common practice.
 With the increasing rise in urban population, disease and epidemic crisis became much more prevalent and was seen as a consequence of urban living.
 Problems arose as both governments and the medical professionals at the time tried to get a handle on the spread of disease.
 They had yet to figure out what actually causes disease.
 So as those in authority scrambled to make leaps and bounds in science and track down what may be the cause of these epidemics, entire communities would be lost to the grips of terrible ailments.